Madison College Teaching Fellows

 Program Eligibility Requirements

-- Currently a graduate student or postdoctoral scholar at UW–Madison, and will continue to be through the fall 2025 semester
+• Currently a graduate student in a PhD program or postdoctoral scholar at UW–Madison, and will continue to be through the fall 2026 semester

-- Completed 18 credits in the discipline (or a closely related discipline) that you are applying to teach in (chemistry, physics, math, or computer science)
+• Completed 18 credits in the discipline (or a closely related discipline) that you are applying to teach in (biology, chemistry, physics, math, computer science, or civil engineering)

-- Ability to complete the program in its entirety from January 2025–January 2026 (including attending monthly meetings, the College Science Teaching course in spring 2025, regular meetings with a Madison College faculty mentor in summer and fall 2025, and serving as a instructor of record for a course at Madison College in fall 2025)
+• Ability to complete the program in its entirety from January 2026–January 2027 (including attending monthly meetings, the College Science Teaching course in spring 2026, regular meetings with a Madison College faculty mentor in summer and fall 2026, and serving as a instructor of record for a course at Madison College in fall 2026)

 Application Details